xleon/xleon.github.io/_posts/2017-07-06-getting-fancy-with-uiview-anchors-and-state-changes.md

 var big = view.ConstraintSize(200, 200, false);
 {% endhighlight %}

-States can get even more complex by chaining the constraints of multiple objects:
+States can get even more complex by chaining the constraints from multiple objects:

 {% highlight csharp %}
 var small = view1.ConstraintSize(100, 100)